TEDTalks (2006-2012) series

 In 1999, my scrappy side project beat Rolling Stone Magazine at SXSW for “Best Use of Video on the Internet.”
 More awards followed, among them a Webby nomination, and Apple started promoting New Venue selections each week.
 (The site’s reputation grew without any push on my part, I just went along for the ride.
 By 25, I was being flown around the world to lecture on the future of film.)
 The New Venue survived into the early 2000s and during that time received unsolicited coverage from the likes of ABC, BBC, CNN, Wired, Variety, Spin, Fortune, The New York Times, Le Monde, Der Spiegel, The Guardian, Rollling Stone, Entertainment Weekly, Newsweek, and others (thankyou).
 For a spin-off, I organized The Aggressively Boring Film Festival as the first ever mobile film festival.

 Here is how the web site looked and functioned.
 The cardboard box filled the full screen: monitors were smaller then.

 Then the bubble burst.
 Amid the collateral damage I discovered it’s rarely about who gets there first.
 The New Venue kept its loyal following even after I stopped updating it and still, to this day, I occasionally meet fans of the site.

-Persona (above), one of New Venue’s flagship films, was co-directed with Kristie Lu Stout.
+Persona (above), one of New Venue’s flagship films, was my collaboration with Kristie Lu Stout.

 comment/discuss > >